 }

-Now that we have our home page set up, we can redirect our users from the authenticate.php file to our home page, edit authenticate.php and replace the following line of code:
+Now that we have our home page set up, we can redirect our users from the authenticate.php file to our home page, so to do that, we need to edit the authenticate.php file and replace the following line of code:

 PHP